-The perspectives of surgeons, physicians, and nurses are richly documented in the history of Civil War medicine, which highlights the heroism and brutality of battlefield operations and the challenges of caring for the wounded during wartime.
+The perspectives of surgeons, physicians, and nurses are richly documented in the history of American Civil War medicine, which highlights the heroism and brutality of battlefield operations and the challenges of caring for the wounded during wartime.
 Yet the experiences of injured soldiers during the conflict and in the years afterwards are less well-known.
-Life and Limb: The Toll of the Civil War focuses on disabled veterans and their role as symbols of the fractured nation.
+Life and Limb: The Toll of the American Civil War focuses on disabled veterans and their role as symbols of the fractured nation.

 Explore the experiences of Civil War veterans in the online exhibition, use education resources in middle-school, high-school and undergraduate classes, take a closer look at Civil War-era texts in Digital Documents, or find out if the traveling exhibition is coming to a library near you.